alkismavridis/mathasm/README.md

 - For bidirectional targets, we may choose any statement as a base.
   But for unidirectional targets, one may use only base with larger grade than the target.
-  Using a base with grade less-or-equals to the target is illegal.
+  Using a base with grade less-or-equals than the target's one is illegal.

 ### Finally!
 This instruction set thing was long.
 Any bonus points?
 Yes!
-While building theorems, you may have multiple targets.
+While building theorems, you may work with multiple targets.
 In other words, multiple statements that you just generated and working on.
 We don't have to be limited to have 1 at a time.
-One may use the one of those temporary statements as a base to perform operations into the others.
+The cool part is that we can use each one of those temporary statements as a **base** to perform operations on the others.

 At the end of the theorem-building process, we may chose one (or more) of those statements to be permanently saved as theorems.
 Please note that the theorem building process is also called a **proof** in MathAsm.